leocaseiro/alpha-drums/PLAN.md

 - [ ] 27. for all slides, For the values, we should able to edit via https://chakra-ui.com/docs/components/editable, and they should have a reset button (when applicable), customised the icons.
 - [ ] 28.
 By default, we should only display the drums track ()
 - [ ] 29. we should have a way to show only track selected as well.
+- [ ] 30. we should have a playwright passing for every feature

 ## Midi Features https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API (new branch after UI changes)
 - [ ] 1.
 Implement a way to detect midi inputs (ref: https://github.com/sightread/sightread/blob/main/src/features/midi/index.tsx)